 We chose a more mechanical method of removal for this process as we figured a way to bolt the headstock safely to the base of our milling machine.

 Our intention was to use a router to cut away layer after layer of the headstock until there was just the overlay and binding left.

 Here we are part way through the process.
 We worked carefully around the machine bolts holding the piece in place.
 Back and forth, pass after pass, trimming the mahogany down.

 You can see here that the hard work is paying off with us getting down to the back of the headstock overlay.
 Time consuming but staying safe.

-We have cut away nearly all the headstock now and working around the bolts holding the piece in place.
-Shortly we would turn the whole thing around and remover the remaining wood under the nut and bolts.
+We have cut away nearly all the headstock now, and working around the bolts holding the piece in place.
+Shortly we would turn the whole thing around and remove the remaining wood under the nut and bolts.